Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

    This method requires the creation of VFs each time the node resets.
 This can be handled automatically by placing the above command in a script that runs on startup such as /etc/rc.local, or via systemd service

+  - DPDK binding

+  Before we apply SRIOV device plugin, we need to install DPDK on the target machine host, and bind VF devices with DPDK drivers.

+  Follow the procedure in the Environment Prep section to install DPDK.

   - SRIOV Device Plugin configuration